donnate/C3AI/README.md

 Check out our shinyapp at [the following link!](https://homecovidtests.shinyapps.io/C3AI_AntigenTesting/)

 Disclaimer: this is not a medical diagnostic tool.
-This is simply to provide a little it of guidance, and to see -- for instance -- if the test that you have taken is likely to be a false negative, or to give you an idea of the risk in your neighborhood.
+This is simply to provide a little bit of guidance at the individual level, and to see -- for instance -- if the test that you have taken is likely to be a false negative, or to give you an idea of the risk in your neighborhood.
+At the community level, capturing the heterogeneity of the community with respect to individual risks of having COVID paves the way to the design of more realistic models, and better strategies to control and mitigate the risk of an outbreak.

 ## I. Motivation